ruricolist/overlord/README.md

 Although Overlord is a general-purpose build system, and does anything you might want a build system to do, its most common use is likely to be as a module system for embedding other languages into Common Lisp.

+An Overlord language embedding means more than using Lisp as a runtime; it means that modules written in the hosted language can be used in ordinary Lisp programs, and even (for languages implemented in Lisp) from modules written in other languages.

 Here are some example language embeddings: